Sumangali (1940 film)

-Sumangali is a 1940 Telugu-language film written, directed and produced by B. N. Reddy.
+Sumangali is a 1940 Telugu-language film directed and produced by B. N. Reddy.
 The film stars V. Nagayya, A. S. Giri, Kumari and Malathi.
 The main concept of the film widow remarriage is inspired by Kandukuri Veeresalingam.

 Plot

 Satyam is a progressive man.
 He is loved by his cousin Parvati and Saraswathi.
 Saraswati, is an advanced thinking, rich woman, learns that she has been married and widowed as a child.
 Parvathi is an orthodox woman sacrifices her life.
 Sathyam and Saraswathi marry at the end supporting the film theme of widow marriages.